 The applications of CRISPR currently being worked on are wide-ranging.
 In medicine, these include cancer therapy, virus detection, curing inherited blindness and restoring lost neurons after a stroke.
 CRISPR is also expected to play an important role in developing personalised medicines.
 In agriculture, CRISPR has been used to engineer silkworms to resist a lethal virus, to produce trans-fat-free oils and create lower-gluten wheat.

 As more real-life applications of CRISPR technology come to fruition and prove themselves, the commercial value of the technology is likely to be huge.
 There is significant interest, therefore, in the ownership position.
-Unfortunately, this is slightly opaque because ownership of relevant patents both in the US and in Europe is split between two US bodies: UC Berkeley and The Broad Institute each of which owns patents on different aspects of the technology and which continue to fight it out in the courts.
+Unfortunately, this is currently rather opaque.
+Ownership of fundamental aspects of the technology continues to be heavily disputed between two US bodies: UC Berkeley and The Broad Institute (Broad); this is despite a significant victory for Broad in the US in February 2022.
+Both UC Berkeley and Broad also face validity challenges from third parties in respect of the relevant patents, and it appears that UC Berkeley may have the upper hand in Europe at the moment.
 It is to be hoped that the future licensing and exploitation of the technology is not hampered by uncertainties as to who owns what.

 Nature 06.01.20 – Quest to use CRISPR against disease gains ground, by Heidi Ledford

 Nature 17.01.20 Major CRISPR patent decision won’t end tangled dispute, by Heidi Ledford